Adroiti/docs-for-code-review-tools/Bandit-B412.md

-Pattern: Use of import httpoxy
+Pattern: Import is related to `httpoxy` vulnerabilities

 Issue: -